PLEASE CHECK INFORMATION ON THE NEWS PAGE ABOUT THE CORONA VIRUS AND THE OPEN GARDEN DAY ON 7 JUNE.

 The borders that surround the farmhouse are packed full of shrubs and flowers, in the spring it's full of colour, alliums, aquilegia, euphorbia, icelandic poppies, foxgloves and cowslips to name a few pop up between the bulbs and the lush spring growth of the summer plants.
 In the summer I find the atmosphere changes again which adds to the wonderful magic and force of nature.
 The whole area is surrounded with a beech hedge and in the more formal part of the garden there are (still) box hedges.

-In the old vegetable garden (we now have one nearer the house) I plant all sorts of annual flowers for the birds, butterflies and insects.
+In the old vegetable garden (we now have one nearer the house) there are some malus trees and I plant all sorts of annual flowers for the birds, butterflies and insects.
 I have a bed and breakfast and I pick endless beautiful and colourful bunches of flowers up until autumn for the rooms from this garden.

 As mentioned above there is a new vegetable area which Bob, my husband looks after, since we live here Bob has learnt a lot over the years about veggie gardening and supplies us with all that we need.
 There is nothing better than eating vegetables out of our own plot knowing they haven't been sprayed with any chemicals.

 The farmhouse is surrounded by a field which during the spring is inhabited by cows.
 I have stolen a part of the field which I am also trying to turn into a wild flower meadow, it has an assorted hedge of native shrubs and trees around it, there is a pond for toads and frogs which is often dry in the summer, that is suppose to happen, it stops fish growing in the pond and eating all the other amphibians up.
-At the end of year 2019 I am planning to make a prairie grass garden in two borders.
+At the end of year 2019 I planted a prairie grass garden in three borders.

 Enough about the garden, I don't want to spoil the surprise, just